public-max-releas1/Usdt-Sender/README.md

 ## 🚀 Overview

-This project demonstration on how a USDT sender works in the crypto ecosystem.
+This is project explain on how a USDT sender works in the crypto ecosystem.
 It is useful for:

 - Crypto developers
 - Blockchain learners